LewisWard/UE5-Style-Guide/README.md

 <a name="0.4"></a>
 ### 0.4 A team without a style guide is no team of mine

-When joining an Unreal Engine 4 team, one of your first questions should be "Do you have a style guide?".
+When joining an Unreal Engine 5 team, one of your first questions should be "Do you have a style guide?".
 If the answer is no, you should be skeptical about their ability to work as a team.

 <a name="0.5"></a>
 ### 0.5 Don't Break The Law

-Gamemakin LLC is not a lawyer, but please don't introduce illegal actions and behavior to a project, including but not limited to:
+Don't introduce illegal actions and behavior to a project, including but not limited to:

 * Don't distribute content you don't have the rights to distribute
 * Don't infringe on someone else's copyrighted or trademark material